openhab/openhab-webui/README.md

 ### How to contribute

-You **don't** need a Java development for UI development, in most cases.
+In most cases, you **don't** need a Java development environment for UI development.

 Instead, make sure you have NodeJS 12.16 or later and npm 6.14 or later installed.

 Then identify in the `bundles` directories where the frontend code is - for instance, for the main UI it is `bundles/org.openhab.ui/web/`.
 Then follow the instructions in the specific add-on's `CONTRIBUTING.md` file to get started.
 In the main UI's case, it is located in [bundles/org.openhab.ui/CONTRIBUTING.md](https://github.com/openhab/openhab-webui/blob/master/bundles/org.openhab.ui/CONTRIBUTING.md).
 In many cases it will involve executing some `npm` commands to install dependencies and start a development server.

-However, if you want to compile the final .jar add-ons, we have assembled some step-by-step guides for different IDEs on our developer documentation website:
+However, if you want to compile the final `.jar` add-ons, we have assembled some step-by-step guides for different IDEs on our developer documentation website:

 https://www.openhab.org/docs/developer/#setup-the-development-environment